A4EVR/A4EVR-Pool/orcfax/monitoring/README.md

       - targets: ['localhost:9101']
 ```

-If you already have other jobs, just add the new one under the same list.
 If your exporter will run on a remote machine, you can replace 'localhost:9101' with e.g. '192.168.1.10:9101'.

 Restart Prometheus: